 - Potential cardiac involvement in the late teens to early 20s,

-- Premature death in the late teens to early 20s.
+- Premature death in the late teens to early or mid-20s.

-The following tests are often used in combination to diagnose juvenile and other forms of Batten disease:
+The following tests are often used in combination with one another and diagnose CLN3 and other forms of Batten disease:

 - Flourescent deposits

-The accumulation of autoflourescent ceroid lipofuscin deposits throughout the body is a hallmark sign of juvenile Batten disease.
+The accumulation of autoflourescent ceroid lipofuscin deposits throughout the body is a hallmark sign of CLN3 and other forms of Batten disease.
 These deposits can sometimes be detected by visually examining the back of the eye.
-2 Over time, these deposits appear more pronounced, the thickness of their retina is reduced, and opthamologists see circular bands of different shades of pink and orange at the optic nerve and retina in the back of the eye.
-Doctors call this a “bull’s eye.”
-4
+Over time, deposits appear more pronounced, retinal thickness is reduced and circular bands of different shades of pink and orange at the optic nerve and retina appear at the back of the eye.
+Doctors call this a “bull’s eye.”10,16